(Last Updated On: 06/07/2020)

 - Be careful with wildlife, particularly the delicate olms as they don’t have pigmentation, and even light can harm them.

-Caves in Slovenia – Conclusion
+Slovenia – Conclusion

 Visiting Slovenia Caves made a deep impression on us.
 We tend to think of geological change in terms of millions of years, but the karst limestone is dissolved by rainwater so fast that many of these natural features are only a few hundred years old, and those stalactites and stalagmites are still growing today.
 The memories of these subterranean landscapes and caverns will stay with us as the features themselves continue to develop and grow.